-In this post we will discuss on the concepts of electric charge.
-We will also cover types of charges (positive charge and negative charge).
-Interaction between like charges and opposite charges will be discussed.
-Discussion on Law of conservation of electric charge and triboelectric charging will also follow.
+In this post, we will discuss the concepts of triboelectric charging.
+Before taking that, we will quickly cover the electric charge, types of charges (positive charge and negative charge), and the interaction between like charges and opposite charges.
+We will also cover how Law of conservation of electric charge is maintained during triboelectric charging.

 This is something else that is created by this rubbing and which is exhibiting this attraction ability.
 This phenomenon is found by them to be the effect of something named later as electric charge which is generated because of the rubbing.